LDSSA/heroku-model-deploy/README.md

 This is a very simplistic yet effective way to deploy a scikit binary classifier behind a HTTP server on heroku.

-There are 3 main topics to cover here
+There are 4 main topics to cover here

 1. Serialization
     - This is covered in notebooks
 1. Flask
+    - Covered here in the readme
+1. Database connection
     - Covered here in the readme
 1. Deployment to heroku
     - Also covered here in the readme